edvyan/A6_distilBERT/README.md

 - **Validation Accuracy**: 66.50%

 ## Challenges Encountered
+- The initial layer selection is crucial for capturing task-specific features essential for the target task.
+Failure to align this layer selection with the student model's architecture and capabilities can hinder the effective transfer of knowledge distilled from the teacher model.
 - Challenges encountered in this experiment included the resource intensity and time consumption associated with training multiple student models, particularly with large datasets and complex models.

 ## Proposed Improvement
+- Develop methods to dynamically choose initial layers that suit the student model's design and limits.
-- To overcome these limitations, an improvement strategy could be to implement multiple student models that have been trained using different initial layer selection methods.
+- Another improvement strategy could be to implement multiple student models that have been trained using different initial layer selection methods.